Means anywhere in the world.

 There’s no better feeling than escaping the daily grind; the wind in your hair, not a care on your mind.
 But travel is not all rest and relaxation!
 On the contrary, heading to new and distant regions can throw you any number of curveballs.

-Whether you’ve taken a spill on the sidewalk, been mugged in a market or picked up an exotic disease, travel insurance will get you back on track quicker than you can say ‘happy holidays’.
+Not sure what travel insurance is good for?
+Whether you’ve taken a spill on the sidewalk, been mugged in a market or picked up an exotic disease, travel insurance can help you back on track quicker than you can say ‘happy holidays’.

-No matter if you're holidaying at home or taking an overseas vay-cay, our comparison helps you to compare quotes from some of Australia’s most reputable travel insurers.
+No matter if you're holidaying at home or taking an overseas vacation, our comparison helps you to compare quotes from some of Australia’s most reputable travel insurers.

 If you buy a policy for just one reason this is it!
 Falling ill or being injured while travelling overseas can be extremely costly.
 Daily hospital costs in the USA can reach up to $10,000, while emergency transport home can easily exceed $100,000!